Kong/docs.konghq.com/src/gateway/key-concepts/routes/expressions.md

 Edit [kong.conf](/gateway/latest/production/kong-conf) to contain the line `router_flavor = expressions` and restart {{site.base_gateway}}.
-Note: once you enable expressions, the match fields that traditionally exist on the Route object (such as `paths`, `methods`) will no longer be configurable and you must specify Expressions in the `atc` field.
+Note: once you enable expressions, the match fields that traditionally exist on the Route object (such as `paths`, `methods`) will no longer be configurable and you must specify Expressions in the `expression` field.

 ## Create routes with Expressions